iSHAREScheme/iSHARESatellite/Satellite Guide Documents/README.md

 If docker was not already setup and configured for the current user, logout and login before continuing.

 Configure environment variables to initialize scripts.
-See env variables with example below:
+See environment variables with example below.

+**Note: the ORG_NAME variable is exclusive.
+If you earlier tried to deploy a satellite, and this satellite was removed, you can not re-use the same ORG_NAME**.

 | **Environment** | **Description**                                                                                                                                                     |
 |-----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|